-- Most importantly, always wear sunscreen.
-You should put it on every day.
-Make it a habit, such as brushing your teeth.
+- Always wear sunscreen.
+Apply it on your skin every day.
+Make it a habit, as you do with brushing your teeth.

-- Try to avoid sun in the middle of the day, from about 10 am to 3 pm.
+- Avoid sun in the middle of the day, from about 10 am to 3 pm.
 The ultraviolet rays, which cause sunburn, are strongest during this time.

-- When you do go outdoors, especially for long periods in the middle of the day, wear protective clothing.
+- Wear protective clothing.
+When you do go outdoors, especially for long periods in the middle of the day.
 Long sleeves and slacks, as well as a wide-brimmed hat, help protect your body against the sun's harmful effects.

 - Wear sunglasses that filter UV light.

 SPF stands for sun protection factor.
 The SPF number tells you how well the product will protect you from UVB, the burning rays of the sun.
 (Most sunscreens also absorb ultraviolet "A" rays, or UVA.)
 The higher the SPF number, the greater the amount of protection.
 Everyone should use a sunscreen with an SPF of at least 30.
 If you have had a skin cancer or precancer, you should use a sunscreen with an even higher SPF.
 Many of the new sunscreens have SPFs of 45 or higher.

 I don't burn very often.
 Does this mean I can use a sunscreen with a low SPF?

 If you were only trying to avoid sunburn, the answer would be "yes."
 But protection from sunburn is not the most important reason for wearing sunscreen.
 You want to reduce damage from the sun.
 Your skin can be harmed by constant sun exposure, whether or not you see a burn.
 Remember, sunburn is an immediate reaction, but damage from the sun occurs over a lifetime.
 If you have had a skin cancer or pre-cancer, you should use an SPF of 30 or higher.